MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 [!INCLUDE [public-preview-banner](./includes/public-preview-banner.md)]

-Ingest data that is already prepared and stored in your lake houses into Dynamics 365 Customer Insights - Data quickly and seamlessly using Delta Lake.
+Connect data that is already prepared and stored in your lake houses and bring it into Dynamics 365 Customer Insights - Data quickly and seamlessly using delta lake format.
 Key benefits include:

 - Direct integration with stored data in delta lake format.
-No need for intermediate staging data copies in .parquet format or additional transforms.
+No need for intermediate staging data copies in other formats or additional transforms.
-- Faster insights due to processing data that has last changed rather than the full data set.
+- Faster insights for only the data that has last changed.
-- Efficient and scalable way of handling and processing data in real time.

 [!INCLUDE [public-preview-banner](./includes/public-preview-note.md)]

 ## Prerequisites

-- Data stored in online services may be stored in a different location than where data is processed or stored.
-By importing or connecting to data stored in online services, you agree that data can be transferred.
-[Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).
+- The Azure Data Lake Storage you want to connect and ingest data from has to be in the same Azure region as the Dynamics 365 Customer Insights - Data environment and the subscriptions must be in the same tenant.

 - The Customer Insights - Data service principal must have Storage Blob Data Contributor to access the storage account.
 For more information, see [Grant permissions to the service principal to access the storage account](connect-service-principal.md#grant-permissions-to-the-service-principal-to-access-the-storage-account).

 - The user that sets up the data source connection needs at least Storage Blob Data Reader permissions on the Azure Data Lake Storage account.

 - Data in your Data Lake Storage must be in delta format.
+Customer Insights - Data relies on the version to identify the latest changes.

-- The delta table can't be in the container root directory.
+- The delta tables must be in a separate folder in the storage container and can't be in the container root directory.

+> [!NOTE]
+> Data stored in online services may be stored in a different location than where data is processed or stored.
+By importing or connecting to data stored in online services, you agree that data can be transferred.
+[Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).

 ## Connect to Delta Lake data from Azure Data Lake Storage